 11.4 When might we share your personal information with other entities in the group?

-We may share your personal information with other entities in our group in our shared email marketing and finance systems, as part of our regular reporting activities on company performance, for the management of events, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.
+We may share your personal information with other entities in our group in our shared events management, data analytics, email marketing and finance systems as part of our regular provision of services, reporting activities on company performance, for the management of events, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.

 11.5 How secure is your information with third-party service providers and other entities in our group?